tropiano4/tropiano-srg/README.md

 * __Magnus__ contains codes for Magnus-evolving a Hamiltonian via the Wegner or relative kinetic energy generator.
 Also contains a script for evolving via the "split thing" approach.
 See magnus_split.py for details.

 * __Notes__ contains notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
-Also contains sub-folders of LaTeX notes (e.g. the arXiv version of the operator evolution paper, candidacy paper, etc.)
+Also contains sub-folders of LaTeX notes (e.g. the arXiv version of the operator evolution paper, candidacy paper, etc.) and notes taken on iPad.

 * __Old_codes__ stores all out-dated codes.